Lavernock: Lavernock today

 Lavernock railway station was sold off but long sections of the old railway track bed are still open, from the Fort Road bridge as far as Lower Penarth.
 It is essentially now a rural greenway and cyclepath.
 However the track bed in the direction of Sully is either overgrown and impassable and some of it has been sold into private ownership.

 Lavernock, St Mary's Well Bay and Swanbridge (Sully Island) can still be reached along the clifftop path from Penarth.

 The old cafe car park at Swanbridge was developed as part of the newly opened Captain's Wife public house in the mid-1970s.

 The Marconi Holiday Village near Lavernock Point, is run by the Lavernock Point Holiday Park and consists of chalets, fixed caravans and touring berths.
 The licensed Marconi Club at the holiday village is open to non-residents.

-The small medieval parish church of St. Lawrence is a Grade II listed building with medieval, possibly 12th-century, origins.
-It closed in 2008 and the church building is currently being restored and maintained by a volunteer group, consisting of friends of the church.
+The small parish church of St. Lawrence is a Grade II listed building with medieval, possibly 12th-century, origins.
+It closed in 2008 and the building is currently being restored and maintained by a volunteer group, consisting of friends of the church.
 The group has established a charitable trust intended to maintain the structure, allowing continued access to and enjoyment of the historic building.
 Church services are still currently held along with occasional public open days.